 Vow now to research markets and submit your best work throughout the year.
 There is no way your manuscript will be even considered for publication if it is sitting in your computer.

-Susan Ludwig, MA, has been an instructor with the Institute of Children’s Literature for over 15 years.
+Susan Ludwig, MA has been an instructor with the Institute of Children’s Literature for over 15 years.
 Susan’s writing credits include teacher resource guides, English language learner books, and classroom curriculum for elementary through high school students.
 A former magazine editor, she assesses students’ written essays as a scoring director for the SAT exam.
-When she is not writing or working, she is usually found cooking or curled up with a good book.